-Matcha tea is generally safe and very beneficial to consume, though drinking too much in a day could be potentially harmful.
-This is primarily due to matcha’s high caffeine content.
+Matcha tea is generally safe and very beneficial to consume, though drinking too much in a day could potentially be harmful.
+Studies suggest that this is primarily due to matcha’s high caffeine content.
 Very high doses of matcha can be problematic and cause a runny tummy, headaches, an unstable bladder, irritability, and insomnia.
-Luckily, studies show that you can avoid all these unpleasant side effects by having no more than eight grams of matcha per day, and you can reap all the benefits of matcha by enjoying 2-3 servings a day.
+Luckily, studies show that you can avoid all these unpleasant side effects by having no more than eight grams of matcha tea powder per day.
+You can still reap all the benefits of matcha by enjoying 2-3 servings a day.
 (7) (8)

-Keep reading for a full breakdown of just how much matcha is too much, possible side effects, how quality and testing comes into play, and what to keep in mind if you’ve made matcha a part of your daily routine.
+Keep reading for a full breakdown of just how much matcha is too much, possible side effects of drinking matcha green tea, how quality and testing comes into play, and what to keep in mind if you’ve made matcha a part of your daily routine.

 How much is too much matcha caffeine?

-According to studies, you should try to limit yourself to no more than eight cups of quality Matcha in a day— this is because, like coffee, quality Matcha is relatively high in caffeine.
-When it comes to drinking premium matcha such as Matchakari Matcha powder, you can expect around 35-50mg of caffeine for every serving (which is a gram of matcha powder) or cup of matcha you enjoy.
+According to studies, you should try to limit yourself to no more than eight cups of quality matcha in a day.
+This is because—like coffee—high quality matcha powdered green tea is relatively high in caffeine.
+When it comes to drinking premium matcha such as matcha.com's matcha powder, you can expect around 35-50mg of caffeine for every serving (which is a gram of matcha powder) or cup of matcha you enjoy.
 (3)

 So, having eight cups of premium-grade matcha in one day would mean you are safely under the limit of ingesting 400mg of caffeine.
 According to studies, up to 400mg of caffeine a day is generally considered safe for the average healthy adult, though going over this amount could potentially lead to unpleasant side effects.
 (2)

-More generally, if we aren’t taking quality into account, it’s estimated according to FDA guidelines that you would need to consume more than eight servings of matcha tea or eight grams of matcha in a day before being over the recommended limit of caffeine.
+More generally, if we aren’t taking quality into account, it’s estimated, according to FDA guidelines, that you would need to consume more than eight servings of matcha tea or eight grams of matcha tea powder in a day before being over the recommended limit of caffeine.